Settings-based approaches: healthcare settings

 - Offering smaller portions (e.g. offering two size options for the main meal offered in a canteen).

-Within the Australian context, the Western Australia government has led efforts to improve food and drink options in public hospitals.
-The WA policy relies on a traffic light system to classify food and drink as red, amber and green, with hospitals required to stock at least 50% green food and drinks in each food outlet, no more than 20% red and the rest amber.5 Its policy states that green items should be more prominently displayed than other categories and only food and drinks with a green classification are to be included in sales promotions.
+A systematic review of interventions aimed at improving the health of workers in health care settings5 found that the majority of physical activity and diet interventions led to improvements in at least one health outcome.
+Multi-component strategies, financial incentives and motivational approaches were particularly effective in driving positive changes.
+An example of such a strategy in Australia is led by the Western Australia government, which has made efforts to improve food and drink options in public hospitals.
+The WA policy uses a traffic light system to classify food and drink as red, amber and green.
+Hospitals required to stock at least 50% green items in each food outlet, with no more than 20% red items, and the rest amber.6 The policy also states that green items should be more prominently displayed than others and that only food and drinks with a green classification can be included in sales promotions.

 Importantly, WA Health conducts audits to monitor compliance with its Healthy Options policy.
 In 2018–19: